Spevak21/easytrack/README.md

   - Can be **retrieved** unless finished
   - Are **not** moved to the archive
 - Discarded projects and tasks can be **permanently deleted**.

+Once at least one project is finished or discarded, the **Archive** page becomes available.

 ---